fb-pixel

 The Sustainers: Exploring Monthly Donor Partnerships

-We reveal why evangelical Protestants are 27% more likely than donors in general to be part of a monthly giving program.
-This study gives insight into donation giving behavior as well as which group of evangelical Protestants give the most and more often.
+We reveal why evangelical Protestants are 27 percent more likely than donors in general to be part of a monthly giving program.
+This study gives insight into donation giving behavior as well as which group of evangelical Protestants gives the most and more often.

 Learn what motivates this segment of the Christian faith community and how to attract these prospects for your cause or ministry.